 For drivers in Orange County, even seemingly minor car accidents can be a huge hassle.
 Cases where damage is minimal can still incur exorbitant repair costs, and might even entail some degree of physical injury.
-Here at Callahan & Blaine, we know that car accidents are stressful no matter the circumstances.
+Here at Callahan & Blaine, our Newport Beach car accident attorneys know that car accidents are stressful no matter the circumstances.
 That’s why we recommend the following tips to help drivers mitigate the negative effects of a car accident.

 U.S. News & World Report lists a few important steps to take when involved in a collision.
 The first step is to clear all vehicles from the path of traffic to prevent further collisions from occurring.
 When possible, vehicles should be moved to the side of the road with hazard lights turned on to alert other drivers.
 It’s also a good idea to call the police even if no serious injuries or damage has occurred.